-As of Monday, Nov.
-23, 2020, Sweet Briar College has 0 active cases among the student body.
-There are 0 active cases among employees.
+As of Saturday, May 8, 2021, Sweet Briar College has 0 active cases among employees.
 There are 0 contacts in quarantine.

 Faculty or staff who experience symptoms of COVID-19 or any other respiratory illness, should inform the Office of Human Resources at 434-381-6478 and contact their health care provider.

 An individual who has tested positive for COVID-19.

 People in isolation remain there for at least 10 days after their positive test, but they must also no longer be exhibiting symptoms before they can be released.

 An individual who has been in close contact with someone who has tested positive or has symptoms of COVID-19, but has not received a positive test result.

 Any contact who goes into quarantine must complete the 14 days, even if they receive a negative test.

 The number of cases in quarantine may go up or down as people enter and exit quarantine and some of these individuals may complete their 14-day quarantine and never receive a positive COVID-19 test.